Structure of a Neuron

 Convergence and divergence

-- Convergence is the property of neuron in which a single neuron receives input signals from a number of neurons, due to presence of several dendritic branches.
+Convergence is the property of neuron in which a single neuron receives input signals from a number of neurons, due to the presence of several dendritic branches.

 Applied Clinical Physiology

-Cocaine, a common substance of abuse, blocks the reuptake of neurotransmitter dopamine.
+Cocaine, a common substance of abuse, exerts it effects by blocking the reuptake of neurotransmitter dopamine.
 It competitively binds to the dopamine reuptake transporter, which prolongs the duration of dopamine in the synaptic cleft.
 The abuser gets a continuous pleasure sensation.

 Patients complain of exhaustion and fatigue as the day ends.
 The classical symptom is the drooping of the eyelids as the night time approaches.
 The symptoms are treated with acetylcholine-esterase inhibitors.